brettz9/jump-to-anchor/README.md

 The icon for this extension was obtained (and SVG optimized) from
 <https://commons.wikimedia.org/wiki/File:Hash-transbg.svg> under the
 Creative Commons CC0 1.0 Universal Public Domain Dedication.

-# To-dos

-1. Consider returning to adding back two context menu items, one for jumping to an anchor relative to the mouse coordinates and another relative to text selection (esp. for cases where one may have forgotten about some text selection)